Thought provoking questions that

 - When its higher brain functions start working so that it can sense

-the environment, think, be conscious, etc. for the first time;
+the environment, think, be conscious, etc. -- at least to some degree;

 - When it is half emerged from the woman's body; or

-- When it is separate from its mother and breathing on its own.
+- When its umbilical cord is severed and it is functioning separate from its mother and breathing on its own.

-People have made cases for all of these as being the appropriate time for
+People have made cases for all of these as being the appropriate time to define

 There have been reports of an increase in adrenaline and an increase in

 heartbeat rate by a fetus in early gestation during invasive procedures.
 But

 researchers -- at least those who are not pro-lifers -- generally attribute

 these to automatic processes within the fetus.
 The fetus only becomes